mughalhsm/networking-exercises-notes/README.md

 ## Dynamic Algorithms

 Dynamic algorithms consider the state of the target group (e.g., server).
-They require communication between these two systems to make decisions about sending requests to the target group.
+They require communication between these two systems to make decisions about sending requests to the server.

 ### Least Connection